Custom Reporting

 Plan Gate

-Built-in vendor sinks and custom reporting are available on Business and above.
+Built-in vendor sinks and custom reporting are available on Enterprise.
 Custom sink registration still requires the extensions.reporting_sinks.custom entitlement.

 Custom reporting setup

-Implement the reporting sink contract for your SDK, register it with WithReportingSinks(...), and let LoadStrike send realtime snapshots plus the final LoadStrikeRunResult automatically.
+Implement the reporting sink contract for your SDK and its optional iteration-batch capability, register it with WithReportingSinks(...), and let LoadStrike send raw attempts, realtime snapshots, delivery completion, and the final LoadStrikeRunResult automatically.

 If you run these examples locally, add a valid runner key before execution starts.
 Set it with WithRunnerKey("...") or the config key LoadStrike:RunnerKey.